chongyi-zheng/SMPLpp/README.md

 If you find any problem, error or even typo, feel free to contact me directly.

-Currently, this project is for research purpose, any commercial usage should be allowed by original authors.
+Currently, SMPL++ is for research purpose, any commercial usage should be allowed by original authors.

 ## Reference